MaxDev877/SnipingBot/README.md

 ## Overview

 Welcome to the **Arbitrage Trading Bot** repository!
 This project is designed to automate arbitrage trading between two popular decentralized exchanges, **Uniswap** and **Sushiswap**.
 The main component of this project is the `SnipingBot.sol`, which serves as the core arbitrage bot.
+The PDM and GPM are optional, but they can be very helpful when deploying the contract.

 In addition to the arbitrage bot, the project includes two essential monitoring tools:
 - **Price Discrepancy Monitor (PDM)**: Monitors price differences between Uniswap and Sushiswap, alerting users to potential arbitrage opportunities.